 This attack followed another on Sunday where a “shell struck a UNICEF-supported child-friendly space in Al Hattana, Khartoum state, killing two boys and injuring at least 8 eight others,” said Mr. Yett.

-The attacks “come in wake of” other strikes against health facilities in other regions of the country, he added.
+The attacks come in wake of other strikes against health facilities in other regions of the country, he added.

-Forces of the military government have been battling formerly allied rival militia the Rapid Support Forces (RSF) since April last year for control of Sudan, throwing the country into chaos and a deepening humanitarian crisis.
+Forces of the military government have been battling formerly allied rival militia the Rapid Support Forces (RSF) since April last year for control of Sudan, throwing the country into chaos and deepening the humanitarian crisis.

 Closed schools

-Hundreds of partially opened schools are used as shelters for internally displaced people, further restricting children’s access to education.
+Hundreds of partially-opened schools are used as shelters for internally displaced people, further restricting children’s access to education.

 “Attacks on schools represent a grave violation against children,” Mr. Yett said.
 “Such attacks disrupt and deprive children of their education.